Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

 * Support Users:
   - ✅ Can view customer data.
   - ❌ Cannot access customers sensitive data (e.g., credit card numbers).
+  - ⚠️ All access attempts logged to SAP Audit Log Service

 * Administrators:
   - ✅ Can view all customer data.
+  - ⚠️ All operations, including access to sensitive fields, are logged for audit compliance.

 ### Why This Matters